Skip to content

 Working in early childhood education and care has lots of perks and advantages compared to other education careers, but besides these advantages comes great responsibilities.
 In this article, we would like to share the five main responsibilities and obligations of a childcare educator.

-Build a trustable relationship with the Child
+Build a trustable relationship

 Ensure Holistic Learning

-Assess the child’s learning
+Assess a child’s learning

-An Educator Must Ensure Ongoing Learning and Self-Development
+Ensure Ongoing Learning and Self-Development

 Interested in becoming an early childhood educator?
 Learn more about our Early Childhood Education courses here: